ubccpsc/310/resources/other/git.md

 `git clone git@github.students.cs.ubc.ca:<org>/<repo>`

-This should always work for public repos, but if you are checking out a private repository you may need to configure your username and password.
+This should work for public repos, but if you are checking out a private repo you may need to configure your username and password.

 ## Receiving work